 My hope with this piece is to give you some insight as to why I made this decision.
 But above and beyond this goal is to let you know how delighted I am to be back and how freaking stoked I am for the future of this website.

-I want to thank Billy James for doing what he does so brilliantly and for creating a skate beacon that brought me to his YouTube channel.
-If you take anything from this piece, know that the magazine is in good hands with Billy at the helm.
+I want to thank Billy for doing what he does so brilliantly and for creating a skate beacon that brought me to his YouTube channel.
+If you take anything from this piece, know that the magazine is in good hands.

 It wasn’t just surreal being a part of change within skateboarding, it was really fulfilling both on a spiritual and intellectual level.
 It was also a huge amount of fun combined at times with absolute chaos.
 What an incredible combination!